 All the formulae and methods outlined in this case study are already built into Gooroo Planner, including trajectories and clinical pathways, so all you need to worry about is getting the data into and out of the model.
 The easiest way to get trajectories for every clinical service in the hospital is to run the calculations using the Planner API service, as follows:

-- Write data queries that produce patient-level data for activity, additions to the waiting list, and waiting list snapshots.
-You only need to do this once when initially setting up Gooroo Planner, and it typically takes about 6 hours to produce first cut data.
+- Implement data queries that produce patient-level data for activity, additions to the waiting list, and waiting list snapshots.
+You only need to do this once when initially setting up Gooroo Planner, and we provide model queries to get you off to a flying start.
+It typically takes just a few hours to produce first cut data.

 - Run the Planner API client either by double-clicking it yourself, or setting it to run automatically.
 The data queries and API client need to be re-run every time you refresh your plans, and this can be fully automated to run every week or every month during the night.

 - All the answers will arrive back on your computer or server in a location of your choice, where you can either pick them up manually, or have them collected automatically by your business intelligence system and included in your dashboards.
 There is also the option to have them delivered by email.